-The Compliance Risk Management Department (reporting to the Audit Committee) provides advisory services, makes audits, and conducts trainings and awareness activities for increasing the compliance risk awareness of ING and its subsidiaries' employees in line with the ING Compliance Risk Management Framework.
-In order to effectively manage the Compliance Risks of ING and its subsidiaries, Compliance Risk Management performs risk-based monitoring activities and periodic reportings.
+The Compliance Risk Management Group (reporting to the Risk Committee) provides advisory services, monitoring activities, and conducts trainings and awareness activities for increasing the compliance risk awareness of ING and its subsidiaries' employees in line with the ING Compliance Risk Management Framework.
+In order to effectively manage the Compliance Risks of ING and its subsidiaries, Compliance Risk Management performs risk-based monitoring activities and periodic reporting.